beckmiller/edgar-system/README.md

-# Parsing Edgar system to get companies report
+# Parsing SECs EDGAR system to get companies report
 This taks was given from New York based hedge fund